nacgarg/peer-to-apples/spec.md

 5. **B -> A** if the last message was GetDeck, the contents of the deck
 6. **B -> A** hostnames of all peers on this game
 7. A connects to all these peers, and this same exchange will occur

+# Gameplay protocol
+Messages (not including handshake):

+* DeclareEncryptedHand
+	* Consists of `hashedCard[0...n]`
+	* This is sent to every peer from the person who is declaring their hand
+* PlayCard
+	* The card index that is being played, plus a random nonce, encrypted with the current judge's private key
+	* Once received by someone who isn't the judge, forward to three random people (which may include the judge)
+	* Once received by the judge, store it in a list.
+Once all encrypted cards are received, ask the user which card they choose
+* JudgeDecision
+	* Sent directly from the judge to all peers
+	* Contains all `cardIndex + nonce` payloads (these are the decrypted versions of the PlayCard messages sent around earlier)
+	* The card that won is first
+	* The person who won then sends a ProveCardInHand message
+* ProveCardInHand
+	* mechanics of this proof are discussed later
+	* The person who played the card that just won the JudgeDecision generates this message and sends it to all peers
+	* Once received, everyone agrees that this person won

 #Agreeing on a deck